 New for 2016/17

-A 10-person gondola that can carry 3,600 people per hour replaces the existing quad chairlift and parallel cable car from village level to the Solaise sector of slopes effectively increasing carrying capacity by 40 per cent.
-The new gondola arrives at a much more convenient point at the top of last season s new beginner slope, allowing easy access to that and down to the main Solaise chairlifts.
-There s also a new day lodge at the top of the gondola with two terraces, a coffee bar, picnic areas with microwaves, vending machines, table football and a kids area with cushions.
-New lift pass options for beginners include a day pass for the Solaise beginner area for 35, compared with 54 for a normal day pass.
-There are plans for a new tubing zone but this may not happen for the 2016/17 season.
+A 10-person gondola that can transport 3,600 people per hour took the place of the existing quad chairlift and parallel cable car from village level to the Solaise area of slopes significantly enhancing the carrying capacity by 40 per cent.
+The new gondola arrives at a much more convenient point at the top of the new beginner slopes, allowing simple access to those and down to the main Solaise chairlifts.
+There s also a brand new day lodge at the top of the gondola with a terrace, a coffee bar, picnic areas with microwaves, vending machines, table football and a childrens area.

 New for 2015/16

 A new beginner area was created at the top of Solaise, served by three new covered moving carpet lifts.
 A new 5-star hotel (the Yule) opened, right on the front de neige where the Grand Paradis used to be.
 Another previous 5-star (the Savoie) became a very up market chalet hotel run by sister tour operators Inghams, Ski Total and Esprit Ski; we stayed there in April 2016 and thought it was brilliant.